-3.1.6 Contracts with corporate officers or a shareholder holding more than 10% of the voting rights in the Company
+3.1.7 Contracts with corporate officers or a shareholder holding more than 10% of the voting rights in the Company

-As of December 31, 2017, there were three indirect services agreements between Eric Hémar and the ID Logistics Group via the company Comète.
-These agreements have an unlimited term with a three-month notice period and are subject to the following financial terms and conditions for 2017:
+As of December 31, 2018, there were three indirect services agreements between Eric Hémar and the ID Logistics Group via the company Comète.
+These agreements have an unlimited term with a three-month notice period and are subject to the following financial terms and conditions for 2018:

-Company Purpose Fixed fee (€) Variable fee (€) ID Logistics Group SA General management, team management and strategic oversight, notably abroad 121,000 125,000 ID Logistics France SAS Business development, human resources management 281,000 105,000 La Flèche SAS Corporate relations, professional organizations, business development 48,000 - Total 450,000 230,000

-() The variable fee, if applicable, will be paid in 2018.
+Company Purpose Fixed portion (€) Variable portion (€) ID Logistics Group SA General management, team management and strategic oversight, notably abroad 171,000 80,000 ID Logistics France SAS Business development, human resources management 331,000 150,000 La Flèche SAS Corporate relations, professional organizations, business development 48,000 - Total 550,000 230,000 () The variable portion n, if applicable, will be paid in 2019.